kristianlm/rigolette/readme.md

     git clone rigolette && cd rigolette
     chicken-install -s

+Or if you're on GNU Guix:

+    guix package -f guix-package.scm

 # Supported devices

 I have only tested this on my DS1054Z, but the same manual covers all